 NOTE: The study will take into consideration the ongoing SA2 and RAN 6G study aspects to avoid potential overlap and for better coordination.

+NOTE: The work in this SID shall not re-invent existing enablers, but should consider how to leverage existing work in 3GPP RAN, 3GPP SA2, and 3GPP SA6 work to improve performance and to better enable public safety to perform their jobs.

 5 Expected Output and Time scale

 {If this WID covers both stage 2 and stage 3, clearly indicate the different completion dates.}